hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step5-metrics-server.md

 A common light monitoring application for Kubernetes was Heapster.
-However, it's in the process of being [retired](https://github.com/kubernetes-retired/heapster/blob/master/docs/deprecation.md) and the substitution is [metrics-server](https://github.com/kubernetes-incubator/metrics-server).
+However, it has been 's in the process of being [retired](https://github.com/kubernetes-retired/heapster/blob/master/docs/deprecation.md) and the substitution is [metrics-server](https://github.com/kubernetes-incubator/metrics-server).

-Typically this would be installed with a Helm chart, but for Minikube there is a pretested and opinionated configuration available through Minikube's addon feature.
+Typically, metrics-server may be installed with a Helm chart.

-`minikube addons list`{{execute}}

-Enable the metrics-server addon.

-`minikube addons enable metrics-server`{{execute}}
+`helm install metrics-server'{{execute}}  TODO, test this

-Launch the [Minikube dashboard](https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/) and in a few moments, charts and line graphs will start appearing on the dashboard pages.
+Launch the [Kubernetes dashboard](https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/) and in a few moments, charts and line graphs will start appearing on the dashboard pages.
 These graphs are provided by the metrics-server.